beamandrew/HMC_GPU/README.md

 - doSNOW (for parallel processing in R - Windows): http://cran.r-project.org/web/packages/doSNOW/index.html

 Each script is a self-contained file that corresponds to one set of results in the manuscript.
-The first time you run the code you may recieve some text indicating compiler warnings.
+The first time you run the code you may receive some text indicating compiler warnings.
 This is expected and can be safely ignored.

-The MNIST data used in the maunscript can be found here:
+The MNIST data used in the manuscript can be found here:

 http://yann.lecun.com/exdb/mnist/